-10 Ways to Support the Behavior and Learning of Students with ASDJanuary 16, 2018
+13 Ways to Support the Behavior and Learning of Students on the Autism SpectrumJanuary 16, 2018

-In your inclusive classroom, how can you best address the academic and behavioral needs and challenges of learners with autism spectrum disorder (ASD)?
+In your inclusive classroom, how can you best address the academic and behavioral needs and challenges of learners on the autism spectrum?

-There’s no formula or recipe to follow, since every student–with or without an identified disability or disorder–is unique.
-You’ll likely notice that some students with ASD respond well to your preventative supports for the whole class, such as setting and explicitly teaching clear expectations, providing reinforcement when students meet expectations, and using consequences that help redirect the student to desired behavior (if you’re using a multi-tiered system of supports, these would be Tier 1 supports).
+There’s no formula or recipe to follow, since every student—with or without an identified disability or disorder—is unique.
+You’ll likely notice that some students on the autism spectrum respond well to your preventative supports for the whole class, such as setting and explicitly teaching clear expectations, providing reinforcement when students meet expectations, and using consequences that help redirect the student to desired behavior (if you’re using a multi-tiered system of supports, these would be Tier 1 supports).
 For other learners, you may need to try additional, Tier 2 interventions to address their needs and help them meet their goals.

-In today’s post, we offer evidence-based and research-supported practices for strengthening the academic and behavioral skills of students with ASD.
+In today’s post, we offer 13 evidence-based and research-supported practices for strengthening the academic and behavioral skills of students on the autism spectrum.
 These suggestions are excerpted and adapted from Behavior Support for Students with ASD by Debra Leach, a new guidebook that shows you how to address ten of the most common classroom behavior challenges.
 (You’ll find that many of these ideas help all learners in your classroom, too!)

 Provide Visual Supports

-Many students with ASD benefit from visual supports to promote their learning and positive behavior.
+Many students on the spectrum benefit from visual supports to promote their learning and positive behavior.
 Get creative and develop visual supports that meet your students’ specific needs.
 You might try activity schedules enhanced with photos or illustrations, graphic organizers, symbols, charts and graphs, maps, cue cards, scripts, and visual boundaries.
-(This Inclusion Lab blog post has 7 ideas for visual supports that may be helpful.)
+(This blog post has 7 ideas for visual supports that may be helpful.)

 Use Motivational Strategies

-To increase the motivation of students with ASD, consider these strategies:
+To increase motivation in your students, consider these strategies:

 - Tap into fascinations.
-Some learners with ASD have a restricted range of interests and find school lessons and activities uninteresting.
-Try shifting to a strengths- and interest-based model in which your instruction uses the natural fascinations of your students as teaching tools.
+Some learners on the autism spectrum have a restricted range of interests and find school lessons and activities uninteresting.
+Shift to a strengths- and interest-based model in which your instruction uses the natural fascinations of your students as teaching tools.
 (The book Just Give Him the Whale! by Kluth & Schwarz is packed with creative strategies for working students’ strengths and interests into your lessons.)

 - Start with easy tasks.
-Academic success is a great natural reinforcer for all students, with and without ASD.
+Academic success is a great natural reinforcer for all students.
 Before each difficult task, start out by presenting two or three easy tasks for students to complete first.
 Your students will be reinforced and motivated by this quick success, and they’ll build the momentum they need to attempt a more challenging problem.

 - Increase choices to increase motivation.
-Some challenging behaviors of students with ASD–as well as other students–are rooted in a need for control.
-To satisfy this need and increase motivation, provide as many opportunities as possible for students with ASD to make choices throughout the school day.
+Some challenging behaviors are rooted in a need for control.
+To satisfy this need and increase motivation, provide as many opportunities as possible for students to make choices throughout the school day.
 For example, allow them to choose study topics, materials, or ways to learn new material; select partners for group activities; or decide how to demonstrate their learning (e.g., by writing an essay, answering multiple-choice questions, drawing a picture, or giving an oral response).

 Increase Active Engagement

-For many students–including learners with ASD–it can be a big challenge to simply sit at their desks and absorb new information.
+For many students, it can be a big challenge to simply sit at their desks and absorb new information.
 Most students learn faster and better when they’re actively engaged in instructional activities (and engagement helps reduce challenging behavior, too).
 Here’s a graphic with 10 ways to boost your students’ active engagement:

 Arrange the Environment to Address Student Needs